-STATE INVESTMENT FY 2019 PAGES 1 Child Care and Development Fund - State Contribution (CCDF) Federal-level CCDF contributions are combined with state Maintenance of Effort (MOE) and matching funds to finance Nebraska's child care subsidy program (previously called Title XX).
-Payments are made from the Nebraska Department of Health and Human Services to the child care provider. \$33,038,068 22-25 2 Tax Equity and Educational Opportunities Support Act (TEEOSA) - Early Childhood Calculated State Aid TEEOSA funding, commonly called state aid funding, is allocated to school districts with demonstrated needs greater than their resources available (according to the TEEOSA formula) for public education.
+STATE INVESTMENT FY 2021 PAGES 1 Child Care and Development Fund - State Contribution (CCDF) Federal-level CCDF contributions are combined with state Maintenance of Effort (MOE) and matching funds to finance Nebraska's child care subsidy program (previously called Title XX).
+Payments are made from the Nebraska Department of Health and Human Services to the child care provider. \$44,372,405 21-23 2 Tax Equity and Educational Opportunities Support Act (TEEOSA) - Early Childhood Calculated State Aid TEEOSA funding, commonly called state aid funding, is allocated to school districts with demonstrated needs greater than their resources available (according to the TEEOSA formula) for public education.
 Beginning in the 2007-2008 school year, eligibility to count early childhood students (4-year-olds) became available.
-Early childhood students in TEEOSA are weighted as 0.6 (as opposed to K-12 students with a weight of 1.0). \$21,713,302 32-33 (Sixpence) The Nebraska Early Childhood Education Endowment, commonly known as "Sixpence," is a Nebraska-developed, public-private venture funding community partnerships focused on high-quality early learning services for infants and toddlers at risk.
+Early childhood students in TEEOSA are weighted as 0.6 (as opposed to K-12 students with a weight of 1.0). \$24,872,870 30-31 (Sixpence) The Nebraska Early Childhood Education Endowment, commonly known as "Sixpence," is a Nebraska-developed, public-private venture funding community partnerships focused on high-quality early learning services for infants and toddlers at risk.
 Grants are awarded through local school districts, which act as the fiscal agents for their community partnership.
 Each grantee is required to provide a 100% match to its award through local funds and resources.
 Funded community partnerships receive intensive, individualized support for achieving and maintaining high standards in teaching practice and program management.
-34-35 Sixpence Endowment Income Created in 2006 through Nebraska statute, the Sixpence Endowment represented a \$20 million commitment from private donors, matched by a \$40 million investment from Nebraska Educational Lands and Funds.
-The public portion of the original corpus was made possible through an amendment to the Nebraska Constitution following the passage of LB 1256.
-These public and private funds are invested separately, and the combined earnings placed into a common cash fund held by the Nebraska Department of Education. \$2,506,460 Sixpence General Fund Appropriation The Legislature first appropriated General Funds for Sixpence in 2013. \$4,800,000
+32-33 Sixpence Endowment Income Created in 2006 through Nebraska statute, the Sixpence Endowment represented a \$20 million commitment from private donors, matched by a \$40 million investment from Nebraska Educational Lands and Funds.
+The public funding was made possible through an amendment to the Nebraska Constitution following the passage of LB1256.
+These public and private funds are invested separately, and the combined earnings placed into a common cash fund held by the Nebraska Department of Education. \$2,506,460 Sixpence General Fund Appropriation The Legislature first appropriated General Funds for Sixpence in 2013. \$5,000,000